benz0id/mc_ml/README.md

 # Applying Diffusion Models for Minecraft World Generation

-Currently implements efficient world -> tensor conversion and tensor manipulation, to allow for the constrution of training sets from minecraft worlds.
+Currently implements efficient minecraft world -> tensor conversion and tensor manipulation, to allow for the constrution of training sets from minecraft worlds.

 ## Installation